Shakira: Early life

-When she was four, Shakira's father took her to a local Middle Eastern restaurant, where she first heard the doumbek, a traditional drum of Middle-Eastern music, used to accompany belly dancing.
+When she was four, Shakira's father took her to a local Middle Eastern restaurant, where she first heard the doumbek, a traditional festive Arabic music drum, also used to accompany belly dancing.
 Spontaneously, she climbed onto a table and started to dance; soon she wanted to do it for anyone who would watch.
 At her Catholic school, she demonstrated belly dancing on every Friday morning, encouraged by her parents, teachers and students in the audience, who were convinced of her bright future as a performer.
-"Just her, singing and dancing on the stage", recalled a former classmate.
+A former classmate recalled, "Just her, singing and dancing on the stage."
 However, in second grade, Shakira was rejected for school choir because, according to the music teacher, her vibrato was too strong; classmates told her she sounded like a goat.
 She was often sent out of class because of her hyperactivity.
 To make Shakira appreciate more the modest conditions of her upbringing, her father took her to a local park so she could see orphans who lived there.
 The images stayed with her and she said to herself, "one day I'm going to help these kids when I become a famous artist".
 Having regained some confidence in her singing, she entered a local TV station talent contest when she was ten and won the top prize, a bicycle.

 Between the ages of ten and thirteen, Shakira attended various events around Barranquilla and gained some recognition singing and dancing in the area.
-She met local theater producer Monica Ariza, who was impressed with her and tried to help her career.
-During a flight from Barranquilla to Bogotá, Ariza convinced Sony Music Colombia executive Ciro Vargas to hold an audition for Shakira in a hotel lobby.
-Vargas held Shakira in high regard and, having returned to the Sony Music Colombia office, gave the recorded cassette to a song and artist director.
-However, the director was not enthusiastic and thought Shakira was something of "a lost cause".
-Undaunted and still convinced that Shakira had talent, Vargas set up an audition in Bogotá.
-He arranged for Sony Music executives to be present, with the idea of surprising them with Shakira's performance.
-She performed three songs and impressed the executives enough to be signed, at the age of 13, for the recording of three albums.
+She met local theater producer Monica Ariza, who was impressed with her and told Sony Music Colombia executive Ciro Vargas about "a very talented girl who composed songs, sang and danced".
+He held an audition for her, liked the performance and arranged for other Sony Music people to be present during another audition in Bogotá.
+Shakira sang three of her songs there and was signed, at the age of 13, for recording of three albums to be released by Sony.